Unconventional Path to Becoming an Eagle Squadron Pilot

 Beginning with the Eagle Squadrons, I believe the answer is yes.
 Both during the War and now, the Eagle Squadrons and the men who served in them have been viewed in the same manner as the Lafayette Escadrille of World War I. The men who served in these Squadrons truly represented the best of the United States in the eyes of the British by risking their lives for a worthy cause, well before their home country had officially entered the War.
 The fact that 20 of the 244 total Eagles became Aces is clear evidence these Squadrons were not simply public relations gimmicks.

-Moving to the Polaris Refresher Program, the answer is once again, yes.
+Regarding the Polaris Refresher Program, the answer is once again, yes.
 Without the benefit of military trainers and military instructors, the program graduated 213 pilots with the skills necessary to serve in the wartime environment of the RAF.
 Sixty-one of the 244 total Eagle Squadron pilots were trained at Polaris.
 Of those 61, six went on to achieve Ace status during World War II.

 Finally, was the Spartan Executive, a civilian executive transport, effective in teaching pilots the necessary skills to enable them to quickly transition into fighter aircraft?
 Based on the actual experiences of the Polaris graduates who joined the RAF, the transition into a single seat Hawker Hurricane or Supermarine Spitfire normally only took a few hours of additional training in either a Miles Master or a Harvard.
 Once again, the answer is a definite yes.